Managing Dependencies With Ant

 </copy>

-Missing jars are downloaded into local cache, which is ~/.maven/repository by default.
-If you want to change it, you must set ant.dependencies.cache system property before running ant.
-Please, be careful that, it is not normal ant property, it is java system property, so you should give it into JRE as a parameter with –D option.
-We can also change default remote repository, which is ibiblio, by setting repositoryList attribute of dependency task.
-It takes comma separated HTTP URLs as remote repository values.
-Another way to change external repository is to use ant.remote.repository system property, but it is deprecated.
+Missing JARs are downloaded into the local cache, which is ~/.maven/repository by default.
+If you want to change it, you must set the ant.dependencies.cache system property before running Ant.
+Please note that this is not a normal Ant property; it is a Java system property.
+Therefore, you should pass it to the JRE as a parameter with the -D option.
+We can also change the default remote repository, which is ibiblio, by setting the repositoryList attribute of the dependency task.
+It takes comma-separated HTTP URLs as remote repository values.
+Another way to change the external repository is to use the ant.remote.repository system property, but it is deprecated.

-You may want create your own external repository, in your intranet, and eliminate the need for connecting a remote repository over Internet.
-If you examine maven central repository repository, you will see that it is enough to create a directory structure, each project group having its own folder same as the group name, and jars folder in each group folder to keep jar files, and each jar file is in some form of <jarFileName>-<x.y.z>, e.g. junit-3.8.1.jar.
+You may want to create your own external repository in your intranet and eliminate the need for connecting to a remote repository over the Internet.
+If you examine the Maven Central Repository, you will see that it is enough to create a directory structure, with each project group having its own folder with the same name as the group, and a jars folder in each group folder to keep JAR files.
+Each JAR file is in the form of **-**, e.g., junit-3.8.1.jar.
 You don’t have to configure web servers to create your own external repository either.
-It is valid to provide some shared network folder in form of URI, e.g. file:///tbsserver/intra-jar-repository.
+It is valid to provide some shared network folder in the form of a URI, e.g., **file:///tbsserver/intra-jar-repository**.